-You do not need to notify us unless we have issued more than one assessment for the same trust, or land you hold on trust appears in your individual assessment.
+You do not need to notify us unless we have issued more than one assessment for the same trust or land you hold on trust appears on your individual assessment.

 Example 3: Mr Georgiou does not need to not contact us

-Paul Georgiou owns three properties.
-He owns 6 Main Street in his own name, but owns 15 Charles Street and 4 Albert Avenue as trustee for the Georgiou Family Trust.
+Paul Georgiou owns three properties: 6 Main Street in his own name, and 15 Charles Street and 4 Albert Avenue as trustee for the Georgiou Family Trust.

-He receives two assessments – an individual assessment for 6 Main Street and a trust assessment as for 15 Charles Street and 4 Albert Avenue as the trustee for the Georgiou Family Trust.
+He receives two assessments; an individual assessment for 6 Main Street and a trust assessment for 15 Charles Street and 4 Albert Avenue as trustee for the Georgiou Family Trust.

 Mr Georgiou does not need to contact us as he has been correctly assessed.

-Your land tax assessment includes a Statement of Land listing all the land you own at midnight 31 December.
-If the statement does not list all the land you own (in the capacity we are assessing you), your assessment is incorrect and must be amended.
+Your land tax assessment includes a Statement of Lands listing all the land you own at midnight on 31 December.
+If the statement does not list all the land you own in the capacity we are assessing you, your assessment is incorrect and must be amended.

-You should complete and lodge our online form to amend your assessment immediately or you may face penalties.
-We cannot process your amendment over the phone.
+You should complete and lodge our online SmartForm to request a change to your assessment or you may face penalties.
+We cannot process this change over the phone.

 Example 4: Mr Nguyen must contact us